 Source: View publication →

-In patients with asymptomatic left ventricular dysfunction following myocardial infarction, long-term treatment with the ACE inhibitor captopril significantly reduced all-cause mortality and major cardiovascular events.
+In asymptomatic patients with left ventricular dysfunction following a myocardial infarction, long-term administration of the ACE inhibitor captopril significantly reduced all-cause mortality, recurrent infarction, and the development of severe heart failure.

 Key Findings